Specifications

 V40 MAX becomes much easier to judge once it is forced into the same room as 030S, 8BitCADE XL, and A10 Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 V40 MAX versus 030S is interesting because better value is the obvious angle.
-Compared with V40 MAX, 030S makes the more obvious play for readers who care about better value.
-More importantly, v40 MAX versus 8BitCADE XL is interesting because better value is the obvious angle.
+030S sits close enough to V40 MAX to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, v40 MAX versus 8BitCADE XL is interesting because better value is the obvious angle.
 8BitCADE XL sits close enough to V40 MAX to make the comparison meaningful, but different enough to sharpen the buying decision.
 More importantly, v40 MAX versus A10 Mini is interesting because better value is the obvious angle.
-If V40 MAX feels almost right but not quite, A10 Mini is the sort of nearby detour that can completely change the shortlist.
+A10 Mini sits close enough to V40 MAX to make the comparison meaningful, but different enough to sharpen the buying decision.

 V40 MAX does not publish a perfect battery-and-cooling story, but daily usability still shows up in the surrounding physical details.